-Our group investigates the fundamental physics and chemistry of surfaces, with a special emphasis on surface reactivity and catalysis of nanoparticles for energy applications.
+The Interfaces and Catalysis group at iNANO is headed by Professor Jeppe V. Lauritsen (b 1975) and investigates the fundamental physics and chemistry of surfaces, with a special emphasis on experiments on surface reactivity, catalysis and electrocatalysis for energy applications.
 Our projects are focused on development of new tools for characterization as well as applying these powerful tools to achieve an atomic-scale understanding of which factors determine the specific catalytic properties of nanoparticles and nanostructures, as described in further detail under the research section.

 For detailed information please also have a look at our recent publications and highlights section